grg2rsr/TaskControl/2do.md

 write in header day of training, version of TaskControl, date of generation etc etc

 ## interface generator
-+ is to be distributed with task control actually
++ template and generator is to be distributed with task control actually

 make function with settable return type!